i haven't been blogging much.

 A meeting place, clearinghouse and blog for women of SoCal and the Central Coast who love ocean sports - like sailing, kayaking, saltwater fishing, etc.

-We LOVED the movie Morning Light, which premiered in
+"Camaraderie is catching for Lady Anglers who get together to dish and fish" We LOVED the movie Morning Light, which premiered in

 We hope you and your friends and family will go see this film when it comes out!
 It opens Oct 17 – for a list of theaters email me at crazeemermaid@gmail.com; it goes to DVD in the Spring.
 If you stay til the very very end you’ll see my name as the credits roll ;-) Here’s a picture of